acuminous/yup-by-example/README.md

 | array   | of, length, min, max, oneOf                                      |
 | object  | shape, oneOf                                                     |

-However for more nuanced validation and to make your data more realistic you can use one of yup-by-examples in built generators or even write your own.
+However for more nuanced validation and to make your data more realistic you can use one of Yup By Example's in built generators or even write your own.
 You can select and configure a generator by passing parameters to the `example` method, e.g.

 ```js
 example({ generator: 'fn' }, () => {